-Review of management and administration in the Universal Postal Union (UPU)
+Review of Management and Administration in the Universal Postal Union (UPU) JIU/REP/2008/1

 This "Review of management and administration in the Universal Postal Union (UPU)" is one of a series of reviews of management and administration of participating organizations undertaken by the Joint Inspection Unit (JIU) in recent years.
-The objective of the review is to identify areas for improvement in the management and administration practices at the UPU.
+The objective of the review is to identify areas for improvement in the management and administration practices in UPU.
 Its focus is on governance, strategic planning, budgeting, human resources management and oversight.
-Recommendations 4, 5, 8, 9 and 12, which can be found in the text, are addressed to the Director General for his action.
+Recommendations 4, 5, 8, 9 and 12, which can be found in the text, are addressed to the Director-General for his action.
 Recommendations for consideration by the Council of Administration and the Congress are listed below.

-Recommendations for consideration by the legislative organs
+Recommendations for consideration by legislative organs

-The Council of Administration should submit to the 24th or 25th Universal Postal Congress, for its review and approval, an amendment to the General Regulations requiring a formal accreditation process for representatives and delegates to the Council of Administration and the Postal Operations Council.
-The Rules of Procedure of the Council of Administration and the Postal Operations Council should be amended accordingly.
+The Council of Administration should submit to the 24th or 25th Universal Postal Congress for its review and approval, an amendment to the General Regulations requiring a formal accreditation process for representatives and delegates to the Council of Administration and the Postal Operations Council.
+The rules of procedure of the Council of Administration and the Postal Operations Councils should be amended accordingly.

-The Council of Administration should amend the Financial Regulations to limit transfers between chapters to 5% of the smaller amount of the biennial appropriations of the programmes concerned.
+The Council of Administration should amend the Financial Regulations to limit transfers between chapters to 5 per cent of the smaller amount of the biennial appropriations of the programmes concerned.

-The Council of Administration should establish a working capital fund, replacing the external borrowing provision for temporary financing shortfalls, to be used solely for temporary financing, pending receipt of assessments of member countries.
+The Council of Administration should establish a working capital fund, replacing the external borrowing provision for temporary financing shortfalls, to be used solely for temporary financing pending receipt of assessments of member States.

-The Council of Administration should approve financial resources for training, equal to at least 1% of the regular 2009-2010 budget.
+The Council of Administration should approve financial resources for training, equivalent to at least 1 per cent of the regular 2009-2010 budget.

-The Council of Administration should establish an ethics function, as a dual-function post.
+The Council of Administration should establish an ethics function, as a dual function post.

-The Council of Administration may wish to reconsider its decision and consider submitting to the 24th or the 25th Universal Postal Congress, for review and approval, an amendment to the General Regulations, in particular article 128.15, providing for a competitive selection process and a rotation of the External Auditor.
+The Council of Administration may wish to reconsider its decision and consider submitting to the 24th or the 25th Universal Postal Congress for review and approval, an amendment to the General Regulations, in particular article 128, paragraph 15, of the General Regulations, providing for a competitive selection process and a rotation of the

+External Auditor.
 Article 37 of the Financial Regulations may be amended accordingly.